partiql/partiql-docs/RFCs/0033-graph-query.md

 - `MATCH` is a keyword, while the surrounding parentheses `(` ... `)` are required, in most cases.

 A graph pattern _pattern_ describes a graph fragment of interest to be found in the input graph _graph_.
-Variables within the pattern are used to designate elements of the fragment that are needed in the result.
+Variables within the pattern designate elements of the fragment that are needed in the result.
-The result of this expression is a bag of structs (a.k.a. a table), with one struct (a.k.a. row) per each fragment found in _graph_ that matched _pattern_, where fields in the struct correspond to the variables in _pattern_.
+The result of this expression is a bag of structs (a.k.a. a table), with one struct (a.k.a. a row) per each fragment found in _graph_ that matched _pattern_, where attributes in the struct correspond to the variables in _pattern_.

 With the result of a graph matching expression being a bag of structs, this expression